Don Hollenbeck: Allegations regarding communism

 Hollenbeck was at one time employed by the newspaper PM.
-Founded in 1940 by department store magnate Marshall Field III and published in New York, PM was a left-leaning newspaper, and it garnered accusations of being sympathetic to Communism even though it was critical of the Soviet Union for the Molotov-Ribbentrop Pact and of the American Communist Party for supporting it.
+Founded in 1940 by department store magnate Marshall Field III and published in New York, PM was a left-leaning newspaper, and it garnered accusations of being sympathetic to Communism even though it was critical of the Soviet Union for the Molotov–Ribbentrop Pact and of the American Communist Party for supporting it.

-The newspaper published work by authors such as Ernest Hemingway and Erskine Caldwell, photographers like Weegee and Margaret Bourke-White, and cartoonists like Dr. Seuss, Crockett Johnson and Walt Kelly.
+The newspaper published work by authors such as Ernest Hemingway and Erskine Caldwell, photographers such as Weegee and Margaret Bourke-White, and cartoonists such as Dr. Seuss, Crockett Johnson and Walt Kelly.
 It accepted no advertising, and dedicated itself to preventing "the little guy from being pushed around."
 It ended up becoming a target for anti-communists, and went out of business in 1948.
-Because of this affiliation, Hollenbeck was a target for McCarthy-supporting columnist Jack O'Brian, whose attacks appeared in the New York Journal American and other newspapers in the Hearst newspaper chain.
+Because of this affiliation, Hollenbeck was a target for columnist Jack O'Brian, a Joseph McCarthy supporter whose attacks appeared in the New York Journal-American and other newspapers in the Hearst chain.

 Hollenbeck also worked for the Office of War Information (OWI), NBC and ABC, once subbing on short notice for Orson Welles over Welles' scheduled Sunday ABC news commentary program, before joining CBS in 1946.
 The move to CBS followed his firing by ABC's New York flagship radio station WJZ; after listening repeatedly over a six-month period to a musical commercial for Marlin razors that immediately preceded his 7 a.m. newscast, Hollenbeck told his listeners: "The atrocity you have just heard is no part of this show."

 Murrow had Hollenbeck work on the innovative media-review program, CBS Views the Press, over the radio network's flagship station, WCBS.
 Hollenbeck discussed Edward U. Condon, Alger Hiss, and Paul Robeson.